wb-mirta/core/packages/mirta-cli/README.md

 [![NPM Version](https://img.shields.io/npm/v/@mirta/cli?style=flat-square)](https://npmjs.com/package/@mirta/cli)
 [![NPM Downloads](https://img.shields.io/npm/dm/@mirta/cli?style=flat-square&logo=npm)](https://npmjs.com/package/@mirta/cli)

-> A universal command-line tool for releasing and publishing versions in monorepos with synchronized semantic versioning.
+> Universal CLI tool for versioning, publishing, and deployment in monorepos with synchronized semantic versioning.

-`@mirta/cli` is a release orchestrator that:
+`@mirta/cli` is a process orchestrator that:
-- Synchronously updates versions across all packages in a monorepo,
+- Synchronously updates versions across monorepo packages,
-- Generates `CHANGELOG` (if configured),
+- Runs `CHANGELOG` generation (if configured),
-- Publishes packages to NPM with `--provenance` support in CI.
+- Publishes packages to NPM with `--provenance` support in CI,
+- Synchronizes artifacts with Wiren Board controllers via `rsync`.

-Works in any monorepo using `pnpm` and following the principle of synchronized semantic versioning.
+Works in any monorepo using `pnpm` and synchronized semantic versioning.

 To recognize the monorepo structure, `@mirta/cli` relies on the packages `@mirta/workspace` and `@mirta/package`, which read the configuration from the workspaces field in the root `package.json`.